bernedom/bernedom.github.io/_posts/2025-06-29-most-common-cmake-mistakes.md

 {% include cmake-best-practices-ad.html %}

 Even better, tools like [Conan or vcpkg](https://dominikberner.ch/conan-as-cmake-dependency-provider/) can take care of dependency management for you.
-Stop hardcoding paths—let CMake and your package manager handle it.
+Stop hardcoding paths - let CMake and your package manager handle it.

 ## 2. Not using CMakePresets